CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ## Generalized linear models

-Generalized linear models are special cases of model that are often use in R in order to explore how a predictor variable (or more) predict a to-be explained variable.
+Generalized linear models are special cases of model that are often use in R in order to explore how a predictor variable (or more) predicts a to-be explained variable.
 Then, we have to select the appropriate distribution (e.g., are the data normally distributed ?), and a corresponding link function.
-In the case of logistic regression model, that models the relationship between a binary outcome and predictor variables, the appropriate distribution is the binomial distribution and the corresponding link function will dependent about the estimate of
+In the case of logistic regression, that models the relationship between a binary outcome and predictor variables, the appropriate distribution is the binomial distribution and the corresponding link function will dependent about the estimate of